austinmula/task-manager-app/task-manager-api/README.md

-# Task Manager App Backend
+# Task Manager API

-This is a Node.js + Express + TypeScript backend application using Prisma ORM and a Neon Postgres database.
+This is the backend API for the Task Manager application, built with Node.js, Express, TypeScript, Prisma, and Neon Postgres.

 ## Getting Started